 The Raymond Corporation has followed the coronavirus (COVID-19) developments with the utmost care and concern.
 Our efforts are vital and essential in supporting businesses including food distribution, warehouses, medical supply and the overall supply chain.
-This is critical to our country during this crisis.
 With the significant developments regarding COVID-19, we remain committed to following the guidance of the federal, state and local governments and continue to implement a number of precautionary measures.

-We want our customers to know that we are in this together and are committed to working with you to keep your operations up and running through this difficult time.
-We remain open to serve your needs during these unprecedented times with flexible solutions such as rentals, virtual and in-person service, maintenance, parts distribution and optimization efforts.
+We want our customers to know that we are in this together and are committed to working with you to keep your operations up and running through this time.
+We remain open to serve your needs with flexible solutions such as rentals, virtual and in-person service, maintenance, parts distribution and optimization efforts.

 Monday, August 3, 2020